Tech-at-DU/BotShop-iOS/P04-CollectionView-Setup/content.md

 In this section we will be creating custom cells to populate the collection view with in order to display the items for sale in the New Order page.

 # Creating Custom Cells for the Collection View
- Each cell will hold a single item for display. `Click cmd + N` and create a new swift file called `NewItemCell`.
+ Each cell will hold a single item for display.
+Create a new swift file called `NewItemCell`.

  ```
 import Foundation